jflamy/owlcms4/docs/Zoom.md

 3. Send the following directives to each participating team:
    1. A phone or laptop with Zoom must be setup to show the platform.
 The video should be in horizontal mode.
    2. Ideally, a second device with a keyboard, such as a laptop, is used to also connect to Zoom and type weight declarations and changes.
-   3. There needs to be a way to watch the competition scoreboard using an internet browser.
-This can usually be done on the second Zoom device.
+   3. Finally, it will be possible to also look at the remote scoreboard through the web, on a laptop or tablet.
+The setup below shows the scoreboard on Zoom, but this requires flipping between the two views, as explained in [User instructions for Zoom](UserInstructionsForZoom)

 ## Running